rupor-github/lemonade/README.md

 Reason for forking
 ----------------

-Original project after v1.1.1 was mostly unmaintained.
+Original project felt like an orphan and I needed some additional functionality.
+In addition latest PRs look unnecessary to me.
+Result should be fully compatible with previous releases - if not, please open issue here.

 Changes
 ----------------

-* Code modernization/simplification/refactoring
+* Code modernization/simplification/refactoring (go modules and latest compiler, etc).
-* Several connection leaks have been detected and removed and various serving components changed slightly.
-* In order for "open" call to work properly when sending back ("trans-localfile") actual file different information needs to be transferred because SSH port forwarding has been chosen for security and actual remote address is not available.
+* In order for "open" call to work properly when sending back file ("trans-localfile") additional information needs to be transferred because SSH port forwarding has been chosen for security and actual remote address is never available.

-I left command line processing mostly unchanged to provide backward compatibility with old releases, only help printouts have been changed.
-Everywhere possible I switched code back to go stdlib minimizing dependencies.
+I attempted to support backward compatibility as much as I could leaving argument processing mostly unchanged.
+Everywhere possible I switched code to go stdlib minimizing external dependencies.